 Likewise, a client can often put together their chronology of what they view as the key events of their marriage.
 They can then denote the dates of these big events and what happened.
 The descriptions, again, can be a single sentence or two.

-The chronology could denote big events that took place, like the date an affair was discovered.
-It could list the date the police were called relative to an alleged domestic violence incident.
-It might cite health issues that took place in the marriage.
-It might contain the date of separation and how it occurred.
+The timeline could denote big events that took place, like the date an affair was discovered.
+List the date the police were called relative to an alleged domestic violence incident.
+Maybe cite health issues that took place in the marriage.
+Write down the date of separation and how it occurred.

 In the end, the possibilities are endless.
 In every case, there are going to be different important dates and events that took place.